pinkyp111/sba308/README.md

 <br>
 Holiday Closures: A list of dates when the library will be closed (including public holidays and special events).
 <br>
-**Register Page**
+**Login/Register Page**
 <br>
-The Register Page streamlines user registrations:
+The Login/Register Page streamlines user registrations and logins.
-A straightforward registration form for new users to create an account.
+A straightforward login/registration form for users to create an account and login into their account.
 <br>
 **Books Page**
 <br>